nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person while all fosterers are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all persons using the `list` or `find` command.
+At least 6 fosterers in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First fosterer is deleted from the list.
+Details of the deleted fosterer shown in the status message.

+   1. Test case: `delete 1 2 3`<br>
+      Expected: First, second and third fosterers are deleted from the list.
+Number of deleted fosterers, and their details are shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`,  (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_